The best way to appreciate Dutch life is to travel like a local and hop on a bicycle. Here’s a guide to cycling in the Netherlands.

 Peddling pensioners ride alongside stockbroker types in tailored suits and women in short skirts; parents often have two or even three kids strapped on and they’re all singing; cyclists are able to carry anything on the back of a bike, while rolling a cigarette with the other hand and fancy racing bikes with a hundred gears are simply not necessary to exploring this country.

-A network of cycle paths replete with cycle bridges, tunnels and ferries awaits anyone curious about exploring the Netherlands on two wheels and the abundance of paths means cyclists rarely have to share space on the roads with cars.
+A network of cycle paths replete with cycle bridges, tunnels, and ferries await anyone curious about exploring the Netherlands on two wheels and the abundance of paths means cyclists rarely have to share space on the roads with cars.

 Exploring by bike is extra special, particularly because it’s your peddling that got you there.
 But you will also notice things about a place and the people that you wouldn’t in a car.
 Locals are often nicer to cyclists because they appreciate the effort made to visit.